Parts of a Car

 Intake valve – Similar in design to an exhaust valve, these allow air to enter the combustion chamber and mix with the fuel from the injectors, a precursor to combustion.

-Intermediate gear – This refers to any gear inside a transmission which is between the lowest and highest gears.
+Intermediate gear – This refers to any gear inside a transmission that is between the lowest and highest gears.
 Also refers to a gear used to indirectly propel a device, I.e. an oil pump.

 Main bearings – Half circle metallic parts that consist of two pieces to make a full circle, these are the bearing which the crankshaft rotates upon.